Tersect-Browser/Tersect-browser/README.md

 ...

 ```
-Note: The files on elvis will be more as they contain the processed vcf files and index files needed for the search functionality
+Note: The total number of files in `gp_data_copy` on Elvis will be greater as it contains the processed vcf files and index files needed for the search functionality

 At the root of tersect browser, run the `setup_new_tbrowser_dataset.py` script to setup datasets automatically.